johe123qwe/github-trending/README.md

 ## Javascript

+* 【2023-09-05】[Maplemx / Agently](https://github.com/Maplemx/Agently) - 🚀 A fast way to build LLM Agent based Application 🤵 A light weight framework helps developers to create amazing LLM based applications. 🎭 You can use it to create an LLM based agent instance with role set and memory easily. ⚙️ You can use Agently agent instance just like an async function and put it anywhere in your code.
+* 【2023-09-05】[appium / appium-inspector](https://github.com/appium/appium-inspector) - A GUI inspector for mobile apps and more, powered by a (separately installed) Appium server
 * 【2023-09-04】[kasmiyouness / youthumb](https://github.com/kasmiyouness/youthumb) -
 * 【2023-09-04】[vish4395 / laravel-file-viewer](https://github.com/vish4395/laravel-file-viewer) - A basic file viewer for Laravel projects.
 * 【2023-09-04】[sangammukherjee / NextJS-Ecommerce-2023](https://github.com/sangammukherjee/NextJS-Ecommerce-2023) -